andi-makes/website/src/index.md

 as well as the existing hardware abstraction layers seem very promising.

 I'm mostly using Rust to program normal applications.
-I am convinced that Rust will have a bright future alongside other programming languages like C, C++ and Go.
+I am convinced that Rust will have a bright future alongside other programming languages like C and C++.

 ## Projects
 If you are interested in some of my work, feel free to check out [my GitHub profile](https://github.com/andi-makes)